sukhdev22/johnpapa.github.io/_posts/2016-03-20-es5-es2015-typescript.md

 > You can [try out TypeScript here in their playground](http://www.typescriptlang.org/Playground).

 ### ES+
-I joke that TypeScript should be alled ES+, but when we examine it more closely, that is what is really is.
+I joke that TypeScript should be called ES+, but when we examine it more closely, that is what is really is.

 So what does TypeScript offer over ES2015?
 I'll focus on the three main additions I feel add the most value:

 1. Types
 2. Interfaces
 3. Future ES2016+ features (such as Annotations/Decorators and async/await)